She's helped 150 people end their lives: 'It's been the most rewarding work of my life'

 "On the day of the actual death, the person who is dying is the calmest in the room.
 They are settled, satisfied, adamant and ready to go.
 It's the people around them that are way more nervous and don't know what to expect."

-Green says the vast majority of people she's worked with to end their lives were white Canadians with an upper-socioeconomic background even though the service is included under Canada's public healthcare system.
+Green says the vast majority of people she's worked with to end their lives were white Canadians with an upper-socioeconomic background, even though the service is included under Canada's public healthcare system.

 But they aren't the only ones choosing this treatment.